pierpal/DoRIS/README.md

 Optimizes the parameters of a demographic model based on identical-by-descent (IBD) segment sharing.
 See references for details.

-##### NOTE: a new version of the software will be posted soon.
+NOTE: code is gradware.
+I hope to post a new version soon.
 Get in touch if you'd like to use a preliminary version.

 ### Usage